 React Router 7 with Vite

-React Router is a standard library for routing in React applications that enables dynamic, client-side routing.
-This document explains how to integrate Flagship feature flag management with React Router 7 in a Vite-powered React application.
+React Routerarrow-up-right is a standard library for routing in React applications that enables dynamic, client-side routing.
+This document explains how to integrate Flagshiparrow-up-right feature flag management with React Router 7 in a Vite-powered React application.

 Project Overview